killergerbah/asbplayer/README.md

 If you are a non-English native, and would like to help translate asbplayer, please contact me on [Discord](https://discord.gg/ad7VAQru7m).

-## Getting Started (streaming video)
+## Getting Started

 First, see if you can get started with one of the [community guides](#community-guides).

 Otherwise, the following steps will work for any language:

 1. Install a dictionary for your target language that allows you to do instant lookups.
 Popular ones are [Yomichan](https://chrome.google.com/webstore/detail/yomichan/ogmnaimimemjmbakcfefmnahgdfhfami) for Japanese and [VocabSieve](https://github.com/FreeLanguageTools/vocabsieve) for European languages.
-2. Install the asbplayer Chrome [extension](https://github.com/killergerbah/asbplayer/releases/latest).
-3. Install [Anki](https://apps.ankiweb.net/), and create a deck and note type.
+2. Install [Anki](https://apps.ankiweb.net/), and create a deck and note type.
-4. Install the [AnkiConnect](https://ankiweb.net/shared/info/2055492159) plugin for Anki.
+3. Install the [AnkiConnect](https://ankiweb.net/shared/info/2055492159) plugin for Anki.
-5. [Configure](https://killergerbah.github.io/asbplayer/?view=settings) asbplayer to create cards via AnkiConnect with your deck and note type.
+4. [Configure](https://killergerbah.github.io/asbplayer/?view=settings) asbplayer to create cards via AnkiConnect using your deck and note type.

+5. Enhance a video using asbplayer and subtitle files.

-6. Drag-and-drop a subtitle file into the streaming video you want to mine.
+    - **For streaming video:** After installing the [Chrome extension](https://github.com/killergerbah/asbplayer/releases/latest), drag-and-drop a subtitle file into the streaming video you want to mine.
+    - **For local files:** Drag-and-drop media/subtitle files into the [asbplayer website](https://killergerbah.github.io/asbplayer).

     You may have to [adjust the subtitle offset](#adjusting-subtitle-offset) to get the subtitles in sync.

-7. When a subtitle appears that you want to mine, use <kbd>Ctrl+Shift+X</kbd> to open the Anki dialog.
+6. When a subtitle appears that you want to mine, use <kbd>Ctrl + Shift + X</kbd> to open the flashcard creator.
-8. Fill in the definition and word fields and then export the card.
+7. Fill in the definition and word fields and then export the card.
 To fill in the definition field you may use the dictionary you installed in step 1.

 ## Community guides